 The mining right granting process and tax regulations applicable to the Cabanetas limestone quarry slightly differ from those applicable to other Ferroglobe mines in Spain because Cabanetas is classified as a quarry, rather than a mine.
 Ferroglobe is currently operating the Cabanetas quarry pursuant to a permit resolution, which authorized the extension of the original mining concession, issued in 2013 by the competent mining authority.
 The extension is for a period of 30 years and, consequently, the concession will expire in 2043.
-Limestone extracted from the Cabanetas quarry was intended to be used by the Hidro Nitro Española S.A. electrometallurgy plant.
+Limestone extracted from the Cabanetas quarry was intended to be used by the FerroAtlántica del Cinca S.L.
+Monzón electrometallurgy plant.
 However, because new metallurgical techniques require low consumption of this product, most of the Cabanetas limestone is generally sold to the civil engineering and construction industries.
 The production level of the Cabanetas quarry has fallen considerably in recent years, mainly due to difficulties in the local construction industry.

-The land on which the mining property is located is owned by Mancomunidad de Propietarios de Fincas Las Sierras and the plot containing the mining property is leased to Hidro Nitro Española S.A. pursuant to a lease agreement entered into in 1950, which was subsequently restated in 2000 and due to expire in 2020.
-The lease agreement may be extended until 2050.
-To retain the lease, Hidro Nitro Española S.A. pays the landlord an annual fee currently equal to €0.15 per ton of limestone quarried out of the mine.
+The land on which the mining property is located is owned by Mancomunidad de Propietarios de Fincas Las Sierras and the plot containing the mining property is leased to FerroAtlantica del Cinca S.L. pursuant to a lease agreement entered into in 1950, which was subsequently restated in 2000 and due to expire in 2020.
+The lease agreement has been extended to 2050.
+To retain the lease, FerroAtlantica del Cinca S.L. pays the landlord an annual fee currently equal to €0.15 per ton of limestone quarried out of the mine.
 The quarry covers a surface area of approximately 180 hectares.
 The area affected by the planned exploitation during the current extension of the concession area is 6.9 hectares.

-For further information regarding Spanish regulations applicable to mining concessions, as well as environmental and other regulations, see "- Laws and regulations applicable to Ferroglobe's mining operations - Spain."
+For further information regarding Spanish regulations applicable to mining concessions, as well as environmental and other regulations, see "-Laws and regulations applicable to Ferroglobe's mining operations-Spain.